Troy, Michigan

-Troy is a city in Oakland County in the U.S. state of Michigan.
+Troy is a city in Oakland County, Michigan, United States.
 A northern suburb of Detroit, Troy is located about 15 mi north of downtown Detroit.
-As of the 2020 census, the city had a population of 87,294, making Troy the largest community in Oakland County and 13th-most populous municipality in the state.
+As of the 2020 census, the city had a population of 87,294; this makes Troy the largest community in Oakland County and 13th-most populous municipality in the state.

-Troy was organized as a township in 1827, and sections of the township were later incorporated into the cities of Birmingham, Clawson, and Royal Oak.
+Troy was organized as a township in 1827.
+Sections of the township were later incorporated into the cities of Birmingham, Clawson, and Royal Oak.
 The remainder of the township was incorporated as the city of Troy in 1955.

 History

 The earliest recorded purchases of land in what was known as Troy Township occurred in 1819.
 A couple of years later, a settlement known as Troy Corners was established due to Johnson Niles buying 160 acres in the region.
 The area is currently the north-central area of Troy.
-In 1827 Troy Township was established.
+In 1827, Troy Township was established.
 In 1955, Troy was officially incorporated primarily as a strategy for preventing border cities from taking more land.
 This also helped to establish more robust city services for Troy residents, whose numbers increased rapidly during this time due to Detroiters fleeing the city for the surrounding suburbs.

 It was named after Troy, New York and the ancient city of Troy as many of the early settlers, as in much of Michigan, originated from New York.